Homepage / Auctions & Wire Transfers: Wire Transfers

 Wire Transfers

-Most bullion dealers have a minimum on the amount that must be purchased before you can pay for items via a wire transfer.
-Most of the minimums that I have seen have been over $1000.00.
+Most bullion dealers have a minimum purchase amount before you can qualify to pay for items by a wire transfer.

-When using a money transfer service to wire money to make a purchase of bullion, you will be sending the money to the bullion dealers bank not to them directly.
+It is good to know that when you wire money to purchase bullion, you will be sending the money to the bullion dealers' bank, not to them directly.

 The following is what generally happens after you purchase bullion from a bullion dealer and wish to pay with a wire transfer.

-• The bullion dealer sends you a receipt, usually via email.
+• The bullion dealer sends you a receipt, usually by email or a text.
 This receipt will include all the information needed for the currency exchange.

-• Once you have filled out all of the necessary information needed to complete the money transfer, the dealer will send you an email or call you to confirm the transfer was successfully completed.
+• Once you have filled out all the necessary information to complete the wire transfer, the dealer will send you an email, text, or call you to confirm that the transfer was successfully completed.

 Online